 The process is simple.
-Once you open your account, you simply make contributions yourself or through a plan offered by your employer.
+Once you open your account, you, your employer, or an authorized user of your account can make contributions.
 The funds in the account can be accessed using a special HSA debit card, a check or even through online bill pay.
 The contributions you deposit into your HSA are not subject to any tax as long as the funds are used for medical expenses.
 Any funds used for non-eligible expenses could be taxed and a penalty could be assessed.

 There are specific limits to the amount of money that can be contributed into an HSA each year, with a special catch-up contribution available to individuals 55 years and older.
 However, funds that are not used each year will roll over and remain invested in the account.

 Business Owners: Can 3Rivers Health Savings Accounts help your employees?

 With changing healthcare legislation, all companies can benefit from a comprehensive healthcare insurance plan including a 3Rivers Health Savings Account.
 By having a solid plan for your team, you can reduce your insurance costs and encourage employees to use their healthcare funds in ways that will lower their costs and prevent serious health emergencies